-Do you notice some changes in your dog?
+Do you notice some signs of unwellness in your dog?
 Maybe they have been acting differently, scratching more than usual, or seeming lethargic.
 Any of these dog allergy symptoms and others can be a sign that your pet has canine allergies.
 With the information here today, hopefully, you can get a good idea of whether your dog has allergies.
 If you suspect they do, make sure to take them to the veterinarian and discuss a plan to help keep your dog healthy and safe.

 Animal Allergy Types

-There are many different things that your dog could be allergic too.
+There are many different things that your dog could be allergic or sensitive to.
 Your dog could have environmental, food, or dog skin allergies.
 Each of these could cause problems for your dog.
 If your dog has skin allergies, they might be allergic to something in their environment, to food, or to fleabites.
 Things in the environment that may cause your dog to have an allergic reaction include mold, pollen, and dust.
 Usually, these will be seasonal, so your dog will itch during specific seasons.
 If your dog has allergies to food, they may itch more than usual.

 Lastly, your dog could have an allergic reaction that puts them in anaphylactic shock.
 This means they are severely allergic to something.
 If you don’t get this treated right away, it could be fatal.
 Some of the things dogs have had this reaction to include reactions to vaccines, bee stings, or being exposed to a new type of food.
 If you notice extreme swelling in their ears, eyes, lips, throat, or face, take them to the veterinarian immediately.